-The Fog of Pandemic
+All the Coronavirus Statistics Are Flawed

 Don’t get your hopes up.
 According to the Cornell economist Erica Groshen, the report will tell us practically nothing about what happened in the second half of March.
 “The initial BLS surveys are conducted the week of the 12th of each month,” she told me.
 “So in April we will get an estimate of the unemployment rate from the week of March 12.”

 March 12 was the Thursday before many states and cities announced, the following Sunday, that they would be closing all restaurants and bars.
-The economy in the first two weeks of March was an entirely different than the economy in these last two weeks of March.
+The economy in the first two weeks of March was entirely different from the economy in these past two weeks of March.
 We won’t have an accurate picture of the March unemployment rate until the BLS releases its next revision, in May, an eternity in pandemic timekeeping.

 Economists are also focused on the number of new people filing to receive jobless benefits—a statistic called “initial claims.”
 Economists broadly anticipate the highest initial-claims figure in history.